LiminalLogic/computational-anthropic-principle/README.md

 This experiential window is bounded on one side by the necessity for sufficient complexity to support conscious awareness (a consequence of the Weak Anthropic Principle) and on the other by the universe's inherent statistical preference for algorithmic simplicity.
 This creates a dual filtering mechanism where consciousness necessarily exists in the narrow band between two exponential exclusions: the lower bound eliminates universes too simple for consciousness, while the upper bound eliminates baroque, high-complexity universes exponentially suppressed by 1/C weighting.

 CAP provides a framework for understanding how and why an observer (Φ) subjectively navigates this window.
-This framework is radically subjective, applying to the first-person experience of Φ. Therefore, gobal interpretations are invalid.
+This framework is radically subjective, applying to the first-person experience of Φ. Therefore, global interpretations are invalid.

 ## 1. Foundational Postulates